tlhakhan/ansible-notebook/build-ansible/README.md

 # Playbook: Build Latest Stable Ansible RPMs

 ## Pre-reqs:
-- Find a suitable CentOS 7 server with Ansible ready.
+- Find a suitable CentOS 7 for building ansible.
-- Easily ssh-able, if not `ssh-copy-id root@node-00`.
+- Ensure easily ssh-able, if not `ssh-copy-id root@node-00`.

 ## Configuration:
 - You can update the version and other parameters in `vars/common.yml` file.
 - You can create the hosts file, use `hosts.example` as a basis.

 ## Run:
+- From the control machine, run the playbook.
 - `ansible-playbook -i hosts ansible-build.yml`

 ## Output: